chrome-php/chrome/README.md

     $value = $evaluation->getReturnValue();
 ```

+Sometime the script you evaluate will click a link or submit a form, in this case the page will reload and you
+will want to wait for the new page to reload.

+You can achieve this by using ``$page->evaluate('some js that will reload the page')->waitForPageReload()``.
+An example is available in [form-submit.php](./examples/form-submit.php)

 #### Call a function

-This is an alternative to evaluate that allows to call a given function with the given arguments in the page context:
+This is an alternative to ``evaluate`` that allows to call a given function with the given arguments in the page context:

 ```php
     $evaluation = $page->callFunction(